Originally published on October 17, 2017.

 The State's Money Transmitter Act does not explicitly include the concept of "virtual currencies" but does require a license for the transmission of "monetary value."
 The State's has not published guidelines on whether virtual currencies transmissions are subject to the Act.

+There are no blockchain or virtual currency specific regulations enacted or pending in Louisiana at the time of publication.
 The State has issued public guidance on the applicability of the State's Money Transmitter Act to cryptocurrency transactions, stating that a person identified as an "exchanger" under FinCEN's interpretation is the only party who may be subject to licensure as a money transmitter in the State.
 FinCEN has characterized sellers of decentralized virtual currencies in exchange for another virtual currency or fiat currency, among others, as "exchangers."
-See La.
-Office of Fin.
-Inst., Consumer and Investor Advisory on Virtual Currency (2014).
+See Consumer and Investor Advisory on Virtual Currency

 The State's Financial Consumer Protection Commission has issued a report noting the State does not require a license or registration for companies dealing with virtual currencies.
 The Report recommends the legislature update the State's Money Transmission Act to include virtual currency transmitters.
-Md.
-Fin.
-Consumer Prot.
-Comm'n, 2017 Interim Report (Jan.
-2018).
+Maryland Financial Consumer Protection Commission.

 Maryland's Department of Labor, Licensing and Regulation has issued a warning to consumers about the potential dangers of virtual currency that suggests that, because Maryland does not regulate virtual currencies, "[a]n administrator or exchanger that accepts and transmits a convertible virtual currency or buys or sells convertible virtual currency for any reason is a money transmitter under federal regulations and therefore should be registered as a money services business."
 See Office of the Commissioner of Financial Regulation, Virtual Currencies: Risks for Buying, Selling, Transacting, and Investing - Advisory Notice 14-01, (April 24, 2014).

 Massachusetts' regulations on money servicers do not mention virtual currencies and the State's Division of Banks has not published guidance on whether money servicers require a license under.
-The state's Money Transmitter act.
+(209 CMR 45.00: Licensing and regulation of money services businesses).
 However, in replies to inquiries by virtual currency businesses, the Division noted that "Massachusetts does not presently have a domestic money transmission statute" and noted only "foreign transmittal agencies" require a license from the State.
-Letter from Merrily S. Gerrish, Deputy Comm'r of Banks, to Oleksandr Lutskevych, CEO, CEX.IO Ltd. (June 14, 2018); Letter from Merrily S. Gerrish, Deputy Comm'r of Banks, to Andrew E. Bigart, Esq., Venable LLP (Mar.
-9, 2018).
+Selected Opinion 18-003; Selected Opinion 18-002.

-Massachusetts recently enacted a statute defining those the dissemination virtual currencies on the internet as "marketplace facilitators" subject to sales or use tax collection when engaged in business in commonwealth.
-830 Mass.
-Code Regs.
-64H.1.7 (2019).
+Massachusetts enacted a statute defining those the dissemination virtual currencies on the internet as "market place facilitators" subject to sales or use tax collection when engaged in business in commonwealth.
+830 CMRH 1.7(b)(1).
 Previously, the Office of Consumer Affairs and Business Regulation opined in a 2014 Opinion Letter that Bitcoin ATMs are not "Financial Institutions" as defined by Chapter 167B of the Massachusetts General Laws.
 The office found under the facts presented that the Bitcoins provided to the Bitcoin ATM's customers not to constitute a foreign currency so as to require a foreign transmittal agency license.
 The office notes at the end of their opinion that they will continue to monitor the development of virtual payment systems like Bitcoin and may regulate such digital currencies in the future, but have not provided any additional guidance since issuing the letter.
-Letter from Merrily S. Gerrish, Deputy Comm'r of Banks, to Adam Atlas, Att'y (May 12, 2014).

-A trio of proposed bills has been introduced by the State's House (H.B.
-6253, 6254, 6258) that if passed would amend the State's penal code to include cryptocurrency within its definition of "embezzlement", "money laundering", and as related to criminal acts involving credit cards.
-These bills were referred to the committee on judiciary in December 2018.
+A trio of proposed bills has been introduced by the State's House (HB 6253, 6254, 6258) that if passed would amend the State's penal code to include cryptocurrency within its definition of "embezzlement", "money laundering", and as related to criminal acts involving credit cards.

 The Michigan Department of Treasury issued guidance defining virtual currency and explaining how sales tax applies when virtual currency is used.